libretro/docs/docs/meta/gsoc-ideas.md

 twinaphex

 ## Student suggested ideas
 Of course you're free to propose your own ideas.
-Feel free to contact us and discuss your idea with us!
+Feel free to discuss your idea with us!